andrewozh/devops-sandbox/website/docs/db/mongodb/articles/mongodb-architecture.md

 ## Conclusion

-MongoDB’s architecture—featuring document storage, flexible schema, replication, sharding, and robust indexing—makes it ideal for scalable, high-performance applications in diverse environments.
+MongoDB's architecture—featuring document storage, flexible schema, replication, sharding, and robust indexing—makes it ideal for scalable, high-performance applications in diverse environments.
 Understanding these components is key to building reliable and efficient solutions with MongoDB.